 Traditional staffing was conducted with a certain set of rules.
 Along came the VMS which changed the way staffing firms work, with many companies still concerned about VMS’ impact on personal relationships between staffing firms and buyers when a third-party technology stands between them.
 The VMS is often seen as the enemy that erodes a staffing firm’s margins.
 Today, the bad blood has reduced for some as more and more people are getting accustomed to dealing with the VMS.

-The staffing industry has seen its share of troubles and like many other industries struggled, innovated and adapted to stay afloat.
+Staffing execs have seen their share of troubles and like many others have struggled, innovated and adapted to stay afloat.
 When asked about changes in the industry over the last 25 years at the last Staffing Industry Executive Forum, Jai Shekhawat, founder of VMS provider Fieldglass, replied “the thing that I think has been least changed is the inherent resilience of the staffing industry.”

 Craig Johnson is Senior Managing Editor of Staffing Industry Review and Staffing Industry Analysts Daily News.